 Novosanis considers Japan as an important market due to its innovative vision towards healthcare and diagnostics in particular and their high standards in quality.
 Especially Novosanis’ Colli-Pee™ device could be of interest to the Japanese market because it can collect a first void urine samples for diagnostic use in a hygienic, more user-friendly and efficient way.
-First void urine can provide a more accurate result in a diagnostic test based on a standardized and guaranteed first-void urine sample.
+First void urine can provide a more accurate result in a diagnostic test based on a standardized and volumetric first-void urine sample.
 Also at a patient level Colli-Pee™ offers a significant advantage as it is non-invasive and therefore brings more comfort to the patient and in some cases lowers the barrier to reach out to a healthcare taker. (e.g. screening for sexually transmitted infections, like Chlamydia and gonorrhoea, but also human papilloma virus able to cause cervical cancer)

 “We believe Colli-Pee has a significant added value in Point-of-Care diagnostics within the overall trend of simplifying diagnostics while improving the accuracy of the test and reducing the time from sample to result.” says Vanessa Vankerckhoven, CEO and co-founder Novosanis.